lingthio/Flask-User/docs/source/limitations.rst

     User.id
     User.password

-    User.email                 # If FLASK_USER_ENABLE_EMAIL is True
-    User.email_confirmed_at    # If FLASK_USER_ENABLE_EMAIL is True
+    # If FLASK_USER_ENABLE_EMAIL is True
+    User.email
+    User.email_confirmed_at

-    User.username              # If FLASK_USER_ENABLE_USERNAME is True
+    # If FLASK_USER_ENABLE_USERNAME is True

-    User.active        # Optional, to enable activation/deactivation of users
+    User.username

+    # Optional
+    User.active
-    User.roles         # Optional, only for role-based authorization Role.id            # Optional, only for role-based authorization Role.name          # Optional, only for role-based authorization
+    User.roles         # only for role-based authorization
+    Role.id            # only for role-based authorization
+    Role.name          # only for role-based authorization

-    User.user_emails   # Optional, only for multiple emails per user
+    User.user_emails   # only for multiple emails per user

 | If your existing code uses different attribute names you have two options: